hawkinsw/QoOID/draft-olden-ippm-qoo.md

 --- abstract

-This document describes a new network quality framework named Quality of Outcome(QoO).
-The QoO framework is uniqe among network quality frameworks in satisfying all the requirements layed out in "Requirements for a Network Quality Framework Useful for Applications, Users and Operators".
+This document describes a new network quality framework named Quality of Outcome (QoO).
+The QoO framework is unique among network quality frameworks in satisfying all the requirements layed out in "Requirements for a Network Quality Framework Useful for Applications, Users and Operators".

-The framework proposes a way of sampling network quality, setting network quality requirements and a formula for calculating the probability for a sampled network to reach network requirements.
+The framework proposes a way of sampling network quality, setting network quality requirements and a formula for calculating the probability for the sampled network to satisfy network requirements.

 --- middle

 # Introduction
 {{draft-teigen-ippm-app-quality-metric-reqs}} describes a set of requirements for a network quality framework.
 This document explores how the quality attenuation metric and framework can be extended to meet the full set of requirements.

-Quality attenuation is a network quality metric that meets the most of the criterias set out in the requirements; it can capture the probabilty of a network satisfying network requirements, it is composable, and it can be compared to a variety of application requirements.
-The part that is still missing is how to present quality attenuation results to end-users and application developers in an understandable way.
+Quality attenuation is a network quality metric that meets the most of the criterias set out in the requirements; it can capture the probability of a network satisfying requirements, it is composable, and it can be compared to a variety of application requirements.
+The part that is yet missing is how to present quality attenuation results to end-users and application developers in an understandable way.
 We believe a per-application, per application-type, or per-SLA approach is appropriate here.
-The challenge lies in how to simplify.
-We must specify how and when it is apporpriate to throw away information without loosing too much precision and accuracy in the results.
+The challenge lies in specifying how to simplify enough without losing too much in terms of precision and accuracy.

-We believe the probibibalistic approach is key as the network stack and network quality adoption for applications can be highly complex.
-Applications and the underlying networking protocols makes separate optimizations based on their percieved network quality over time and saying something certain about an outcome will be practically impossible.
-However, we can make educated guesses on the probability of outcomes.
+We believe the probabilistic approach is key as the network stack and applications network quality adaptation can be highly complex.
+Applications and the underlying networking protocols makes separate optimizations based on their perceived network quality over time and saying something about an outcome with absolute certainty will be practically impossible.
+We can however make educated guesses on the probability of outcomes.

-We propose representing network quality as a set of latency percentiles and minimum throughput.
+We propose representing network quality as minimum required throughput and set of latency percentiles.
 Application developers, regulatory bodies and other interested parties can describe network requirements in the same manner.
 We propose a formula for a distance measure between perfect and useless quality.
 This distance measure can, with some assumptions, calculate something that can be simplified into statements such as “A Video Conference has a 93% chance of being lag free on this network” all while making it possible to use the framework both for end-to-end test and analysis from within the network.

 The work proposes a minimum viable framework, and often trades precision for simplicity.
 The justification for this is to ensure adoption and usability in many different contexts such as active testing from applications and monitoring from network equipment.
 To counter the loss of precision, we require some parameters that allow for analysis of the precision.